CarlosR759/dmenu-rice/README.md

 </div>

 ![Preview](/.github/preview.gif)
 This is my personal fork of Dmenu.
-It' a very simple centered bar to launch programs.
+It' a very simple centered search field to launch programs.

 <details>
   <summary> Click to see patches applied </summary>